twinearthsoftware/ArduinoSketchUploader/README.md

 ## Logging ##

 In earlier versions of the library, it emitted log messages through a dependency on `NLog`.
-From an architectural point of view, it is suboptimal to be forcing a particular logging framework from the library code.
+From an architectural point of view, it is suboptimal to be forcing a dependency on a particular logging framework from library code.

 A simple `IArduinoUploaderLogger` interface is exposed from within the library.
 Implement this interface, and pass an instance into the ArduinoSketchUploader constructor if you want to consume log messages (in varying levels, from *Info* to *Trace*).